-Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Crucified Christ af | Christ on the Cross ag | Landscape with Cows | Virgin and Child AG | The Holy Family with St Anne |
+Flemish Baroque Era Painter, 1577-1640 Related Paintings of RUBENS, Pieter Pauwel :. | The Resurrection of Christ | Boy with Bird | Landscape with Cows | The Consequences of War (detail) | Venus in Fur-Coat |

 the Elder (Basle, 11 June 1564 - near Prague, Bohemia, October 1609) was a Swiss painter, draftsman and architect.

 He appears to have been a pupil of Hans Bock, and to have educated himself by diligent practice in copying the works of Hans Holbein the younger.
 Between 1585 and 1587 he lived in Rome, registering himself a pupil; to Hans von Aachen.
 He next settled in Bohemia in 1591, and was at once appointed court painter to Rudolf II, but he remained in Prague for two years only, as in 1593 he was commissioned to make some copies from the antique for the emperor, and for that purpose went to Rome, where he spent some years.
 In 1604 we hear of him in Augsburg, and from the time we know little of his history, until his decease is recorded in a village outside of Prague.